CentreForUltrasonicEngineering/cueBeam_EngD/README.md

 As of 2018, we really do not know what reality REALLY is - as far as we know, we might never know.
 But, we can make models.
 The usefullnes of the models is that they can help to explain the past and predict the future.

-Models range from simple, empirical closed-form equations like Newton's "Force=Mass*acceleration" , through to finite-element models (FEM) that require equation-solving with millions of unknowns.
+Models range from simple, empirical closed-form equations like Newton's "Force=Mass*acceleration", through to finite-element models (FEM) that require equation-solving with millions of unknowns.
 Accuracy, and therefore the usefulness of many of the models, are often compute bound.
 A more accurate solution can be produced at the cost of performing a greater number of computations.
 However, these computations bear a cost in terms of hardware, energy and, most importantly, time.
 Hence, there still exists a market for building simplified models of reality; ones that capture just enough of the complexity of real phenomena, but at the same time, are computably affordable.

 ## cueBeam model of the world